 See the curriculum guides in this catalog for specific admissions requirements for each program.
-You may also call the Nursing Department at (973) 877-1868 or the Health Sciences Department at (973) 877-3354.
+You may also call the Nursing & Health Sciences Division at (973) 877-1868.

 Are there any requirements I must satisfy before I start taking courses in my major?